-In December 2023, the Council entered into a Memorandum of Understanding (MOU) with the Secretary of State for Levelling Up, Housing and Communities, the Freeport governing body and the Billing Local Autorities responsible for the collection of business rates within the Freeport Tax sites.
-An annual performance and assurance review is undertaken by the Secretary of State for Levelling Up, Housing and Communities and this took place in March 2024.
+In December 2023, the Council entered into a Memorandum of Understanding (MOU) with the Secretary of State for Levelling Up, Housing and Communities, the Freeport governing body and the Billing Local Authorities responsible for the collection of business rates within the Freeport Tax sites.
+An annual performance and assurance review is undertaken by the Secretary of State for Levelling Up, Housing and Communities and this last took place in March 2024.
+The outcome was positive.